mansam/fossbox/content/DaveSilver-integration-sucks.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
-Summary: So today I finally finished all of the classes and functions of the animation ...
+Summary: So today I finally finished all of the classes and functions of the animation system.
+My next task is to integrate all of the classes into the game engine that Jlew and BlitzKev have built.
+This task is pretty hefty and will probably take a day or so to complete.
+It involves me finding every location where my stuff would be used and then figuring how best to make it work in those locations.
+It's a big task but I know I am up to it.
+On top of integrating our system into the game engine I also ha ...

 So today I finally finished all of the classes and functions of the animation system.
 My next task is to integrate all of the classes into the game engine